Carbon markets are growing: Here’s what you need to know

 But before we assess the investment case for carbon markets, it’s important to understand the basic concepts of how these markets work.
 This knowledge can help support your analysis of the asset class.

-What are carbon credits?
+What are carbon allowances?

-Carbon credits are traded within compliance carbon markets, also known as “emissions trading systems (ETS)” or “cap-and-trade programmes.”
+Carbon allowances are traded within compliance carbon markets, also known as “emissions trading systems (ETS)” or “cap-and-trade programmes.”
 The European Union launched the world’s first international ETS in 2005 – the European Union Emissions Trading System (EU ETS) – and it has proven to be highly successful.
 Since its introduction, emissions have been cut by around 43 percent in the sectors covered by emissions trading, and almost one-fifth of global emissions are now covered by these systems.2

 Almost a fifth of global emissions are now covered by a carbon market